 The Best Ergonomic Office Chairs for Every Budget

-Outfit your home office with one of these supportive seats.
+Outfit your home office or dorm with one of these supportive office chairs.

-Whether you’ve created a makeshift office or e-learning station, we’ve all had to get creative amid the pandemic and repurpose rooms and furniture as dedicated workspaces, but most of our furniture isn’t designed to support us.
+Whether you’ve created a makeshift office or e-learning station at home or are shopping for a dorm or college apartment, we’ve all realized how important a supportive office chair is after working from home during the pandemic.
 Sure, your sofa could be the softest, cloud-like pile of cushions, but it’s not doing any favors for your back, neck or shoulders.
 The hunch is real.
 You need an ergonomic office chair.
 They may not be the most stylish (although we found some cute ones!), but they’re the most supportive for your body.
 If you’re new to the world of ergonomic chairs, we’ve rounded up our favorites among top-rated brands and models.
 Take a look at our picks below and order a chair that brings sweet relief for your pain points.

 What Is an Ergonomic Chair?